xaviermerino/ECE1552/FinalProject/README.md

 * You are required to avoid *copy-paste* repetition of code at all costs.
 You must use **functions, control, and repetition structures** to achieve this.
 * You are required to use **arrays** to store game data.
 * You are required to use **constants** to avoid magic numbers.
 You should write code that can easily be extended to accommodate more LEDs.
+* You can use the following frequencies (in order) to generate an error-sound:
+  * 250 Hz for 250ms
+  * 150 Hz for 250ms

 ### Submission
 * Once you are done show your game to your TA.
 You might be asked to reduce the number of rounds to ease testing.
 If your game behaves properly you will receive credit.